PACKAGE LEAFLET: INFORMATION FOR THE USER

 You should not breastfeed while taking this medication.

-If you are breastfeeding or plan to do so, inform your doctor before taking this medication.
+If you are breastfeeding or plan to breastfeed, inform your doctor before taking this medication.

 Consult your doctor or pharmacist before using any medication.

-Driving and operating machinery:
+Driving and using machines:

 Clopidogrel Almus 75 mg contains lactose.

-If your doctor has indicated that you have an intolerance to certain sugars, consult with him before taking this medication
+If your doctor has told you that you have an intolerance to certain sugars, consult them before taking this medication.

-Follow exactly the administration instructions for this medication as indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the instructions for administration of this medication exactly as indicated by your doctor.
+If in doubt, consult your doctor or pharmacist again.

 If you take more Clopidogrel Almus 75 mg than you should:

-Contact your doctor or go to the nearest hospital emergency department, as there is a higher risk of bleeding.
+Contact your doctor or go to the emergency department of the nearest hospital, as there is a greater risk of bleeding.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone: 91 562 04 20 (indicating the medication and the amount ingested)
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone: 91 562 04 20 (indicating the medication and the amount ingested).

 If you forget to take Clopidogrel Almus 75 mg:

-If you forget to take a dose of clopidogrel but remember before 12 hours have passed since the time you should have taken the medication, take the tablet immediately and the next one at the usual time.
+If you forget to take a dose of clopidogrel but remember before 12 hours have passed since you should have taken the medication, take the tablet immediately and the next one at the usual time.

 Do not stop your treatment unless your doctor tells you to.
 Contact your doctor or pharmacist before stopping this medication.